-The Jury which heard the evidence and saw the witnesses found the defendant, Leo M. Frank, quilty of murder.
-They are the ones, under our laws, who are skargedchosen to weigh evidence and to determine its probative value.
-They may consider the demeanor of the witnesses upon the stand and in the exercise of common sense will arrive with wonderful ace curacy at the truth of the contest.
+The jury which heard the evidence and saw the witnesses found the defendant, Leo M. Frank, quilty of murder.
+They are the ones, under on laws, who are exerged chosen to weigh evidence and to determine its protive value.
+They may consider the demeanor of the witnesses upon the stand and in the exercise of common sense will arrive with wonderful a curacy at the truth of the contest.